Pre-Launch , First Builds Summer 2026

 We refurbish donated hardware from local businesses and distribute fully functional computers, free of charge, to low-income families across San Jose and Cupertino.

-Fiscal Sponsor: Hack Club Bank (pending approval)
+Fiscal Sponsor: Hack Club Bank

 San Jose & Cupertino, CA